 5. Thompson Rivers Wolfpack #HereWeCome

-Thompson Rivers is one of the least successful schools in Canada West, in 15 years of the program in the conference the biggest success was reaching the MBB Final 8 in 2016 thanks to a Canada West Silver Medal.
+Thompson Rivers has had a fair bit of success in Canada West but just hasn’t hit the top of the mountain.
+A 2009 Volleyball Bronze along with a pair of Women’s Curling Silver’s and a Soccer bronze decorate their trophy case but they just haven’t managed to hit Gold in U Sports just yet.
 So I like this hashtag in the way that if it were for an up and coming professional franchise people would find it full of swagger.
-I feel like that is what Thompson Rivers is going for here, “don’t look now because here we come”.
+I feel like that is what Thompson Rivers is going for here, “don’t look now because here we come for a gold” .

 4. University of British Columbia Okanogan Heat #FeedTheFlame